Ada-Developers-Academy/core-about-ada/being-an-adie/roundtables.md

 ## Logistics

-- You can view your roundtable assigment at the [Roundtable assigment page](https://airtable.com/shriFMlEJEU7ZMvqL).
+- You can view your roundtable assigment at the [roundtable assigment page](https://airtable.com/shriFMlEJEU7ZMvqL).
 - Roundtable instructors facilitating your group may differ day-to-day.
 - Roundtable groups will change the weeks of **April 12th** and **May 17**.
-- Roundtable checkout questions can be submitted using the roundtable question form. *Check back here for updates on Monday 3/15!*
+- Roundtable checkout questions can be submitted using the [roundtable question form here](https://airtable.com/shrqKkB46wMsh3jst).
 - Use the #roundtables Slack channel for follow up conversation and questions.
 - Roundtables with the "Activity" label in the calendar will focus on the associated activity from Learn.